A simple wrapper to use CRUD operations in each model.

-Wildfire is a wrapper for Query Builder Class from the Codeigniter framework.
-It is also inspired by the Eloquent ORM from Laravel.
+Wildfire is a simple wrapper for the Query Builder Class based on Codeigniter 3.
+It is inspired from the Eloquent ORM of Laravel.

 Install Wildfire via Composer: